Jeffrey, Italy Specialist

 My passion for travel stemmed from family trips to Europe my dad took us on as children.
 We would tag along on his business trips and have a chance to explore different regions and countries, and Italy soon became my preferred destination.
 From there, I quickly developed a desire to fill my passport with stamps as proof of where I had visited, and 25 years later, I’m up to 50 countries and five continents visited.
 I also recently found out that I’m eligible for Italian citizenship (my great-grandfather was born in Calabria), and so now I’m even more committed to discovering my Italian heritage and diving deeper into Italy’s more obscure destinations.

-Start planning your trip to Italy with Jeffrey by calling
+Start planning your trip to Europe with Jeffrey

 Q&A with Jeffrey